 As part of The Martini Project we have been working with some of the best bartenders in the UK to showcase the many beautiful permutations of this wonderful drink, created especially for us by some of our favourite people and places.

 From the legendary Alessandro Palazzi, the Martini maestro of Mayfair, and Rob Simpson of Michelin-starred The Clove Club in London, to Stewart Thomson of Glasgow's Bib Gourmand-winning Ox & Finch and beyond, we have some incredible mixes and recipes to share with you.

-Join us here every week from Friday 16th February 2018 onwards for a new recipe as we explore the multiple pleasures of the Isle of Harris Gin Martini...
+Join us here regularly for new recipes as we explore the multiple pleasures of the Isle of Harris Gin Martini...